 So, how can you tell if a product is being greenwashed, or if it’s the real deal?
 Here’s a quick checklist:

-- Look for honesty and transparency.
 Is the company or brand sharing what makes their products eco-friendly?
 Do they share information about their sustainability practices?
 It’s easy to slap the word “clean” or “green” on a product, it’s much harder to share actual reasons why a product is a sustainable option.

 Last but not least, if it’s too good or cheap to be true, it probably is.
 Unfortunately, sustainable ingredients, supplies and business practices still cost more than conventional options.
 Don’t be fooled by brands’ greenwashy claims!